 Last summer the boys and I decided to check out the newest attraction in our area Field Station: Dinosaurs.
 The boys really love dinosaurs and they had a blast.
-It was nice that it was close and that the park is really not too big.
-It makes for a great day trip
+It’s easy to get to and the park is big enough to enjoy all of the attractions yet small enough to not cause your littles ones to complain about walking too much.
+It makes for a great day trip!

-- LEGOS : There was an area where the kids could build and play with Legos.
+There was an area where the kids could build and play with LEGOS.
 Of course, my boys did not want to leave this area.
 It was a bit crowded, but they have a few tables and different Lego pieces so everyone had a chance to play.

-- The Dig: This is an area where you get to be a Paleontologist.
+This is an area where you get to be a paleontologist.
 The park provides shovels, brushes and other tools for the kids to dig and discover dinosaur bones.
 All the kids were having a lot of fun and were so excited when they found some bones.
 But on a hot, sunny day it would be nice if it was a little more covered.
-Though, they did have a covered area for the parents to sit.
+However, they did have a covered area for the parents to sit.

-- Crayola Art Area: This was an area sponsored by Crayola.
+This was an area sponsored by Crayola.
 They had crayons, markers and activities for the kids.
-The kids got to color dinosaur pictures and other related crafts.
+The kids got to color dinosaur pictures and other dino related crafts.

-- Shows and Games: They have the Dinosaur Meet and Greet, where you meet the dinosaur babies.
+They have the Dinosaur Meet and Greet, where you meet the dinosaur babies.
 This was really cute.
 There is also an amazing dinosaur puppet.
 The show has “handlers” to teach you about the dinosaur and even try to feed it.
-It is as if it is all “real”.
-There are also games shows like Raptor Feud and T-Rex Games.
-They are educating the kids about dinosaurs, but in a game setting that I thought really kept the kids engaged.
+There are also game shows such as Raptor Feud and T-Rex Games.
+These games aim to educate children about dinosaurs.
 The park had something to see about every 30 minutes which I thought was great.

-- Dinosaurs: Well, we can’t forget the main attraction.
+Well, we can’t forget the main attraction!
 There are 31 life-sized animatronic dinosaurs, in different areas of the park.
-The areas are Base Camp, The Quarry, The Plateau and The Lookout.
+These areas are Base Camp, The Quarry, The Plateau and The Lookout.
 Each dinosaur also has a sign that has the name and information about that dinosaur.
-I liked how they were displayed each in a different setting.
-Example, the Velociraptors were a bit hidden in the reeds, but you could here them.
-I felt like I was in the “Jurassic Park” Movie.
+I liked how they were displayed in different setting representing what the dinosaurs ecosystem might of looked like.
+For example, the Velociraptors were a bit hidden in the reeds, but you could hear them.
+I felt like I was in the “Jurassic Park” movie.

-Overall, Field Station: Dinosaurs is a fun day.
+Overall, Field Station: Dinosaurs is a fun day!
 Make sure you wear comfortable shoes as you will be doing some walking.
-The trails are smooth and OK for a stroller, but it can be a bit bumpy.
-You can bring snacks and drinks in to the park, but they also have a snack bar as well.
+The trails are smooth and stroller friendly for a stroller, but it can be a bit bumpy.
+You can bring snacks and drinks in to the park, but they also have a snack bar.
 Beware when you are leaving the park as they make you go through the merchandise tent.
 Needless to say, I did not get out of there without opening my wallet.
 But I know the boys and I will be headed back there again.